Riverscapes/gcd/docs/docs/Download/future-feature-request.md

 ## Want Something More Specific and Concrete

-If you want to see specific features definitely incorporated into the GCD, get in touch [with us](http://www.joewheaton.org/contact) and we can discuss setting up a contract or grant.
+If you want to see specific features definitely incorporated into the GCD, get in touch with us (email: support@riverscapes.freshdesk.com) and we can discuss setting up a contract or grant.